savetheclocktower/daubjs/docs/design.md

 }
 ```

 This is contrived, but bear with me.
-The `items > 1` comparison on line 4 is a problem for Daub; I’m not sure it’s possible in the general case to write a regular expression that would match all of `<Pluralize prefix="Your total -->" plural={items > 1}>`.
+The `>`s in the two attribute values  on line 4 are a problem for Daub; I’m not sure it’s possible in the general case to write a regular expression that would match all of `<Pluralize prefix="Your total -->" plural={items > 1}>`.

-A more sensible way to approach this would be something like this:
+A more sensible way to approach this would be something like this: recognize that a `>` character will end the JSX tag, but that other characters we see along the way would put us into modes in which `>` means something else.
+Make it so that we know how those modes begin and end.
+Now we can return the first occurrence of `>` that occurs when we’re in JSX mode, rather than string mode or interpolation mode.

+Or, more exactly:

 1. Encounter the `<` on line 4; recognize that it’s opening a JSX tag.
 2. Start looking for a `>` to end the opening tag, but also look for other patterns which would signify a shift in parser mode.